-For many of our internal CCA Libraries' staff meetings, the librarians create presentations chock full of interesting and informative statistics from the past year or semester.
-We've collected the last few slide decks here:
+For our internal CCA Libraries' staff meetings, librarians create presentations of interesting and informative statistics from the past year or semester.
+Here are several of our slide decks:

-Some of the data presented may not be understandable without the context of the presentation so contact Eric Phetteplace with any questions you may have.
+The data presented may not be understandable without the complete context of the presentation.
+You can contact Eric Phetteplace with any questions you may have.

 We record whenever we answer a patron’s inquiry, categorizing its general nature: “reference” is a research question, “service” questions relate to services that the libraries provide, “technical/computing” is assistance with computers or technology, and “directional” is simple directions to campus locations.

 The chart below shows foot traffic through both of the main CCA Libraries branches, Meyer (Oakland) and Simpson (San Francisco), as recorded by our gate counts.